 This is perhaps the main reason in practice we, as editors, should be paying more attention even if we have to hold our noses while doing so.

 Increasingly – perhaps reflecting the more general drive towards plain English standards in corporate and official life – non-publishing clients are using Flesch and other metrics explicitly as in-house writing targets.
-A couple of examples came up in a recent SfEP Forum thread on this topic.
+A couple of examples came up in a members’ forum thread on this topic.

 “I do some work for a government department … their reports must have readability scores of between 40 and 60, varying according to their intended recipients.”
-(SfEP Forum contributor, August 2018)
+(CIEP forum contributor, August 2018)

 I can vouch for this.
 One of my clients in the finance sector has set external and internal Flesch readability targets for its comms department and its policy gurus respectively.
 The arguments are as follows: